zereraz/Functional-programming-using-Purescript/Clock/Writing_the_hours.md

       hourAngleGap = (2.0 * pi) / 12.0
       radiusOffset = 0.85
       offset = tm.width
+      ...
 ```
-`drawHours` takes 2 parameters, the canvas context and our myCircle record that we used to draw the circle of the clock.
+`drawHours` takes 2 parameters, the canvas `context` and our myCircle record that we used to draw the circle of the clock.
-`measureText` is a function that takes some text and returns a record which contains the width of the text after it will be drawn.
-This will help us with aligning our text and prevent it from skewing. `map` is a function that takes another function and a structure like `List`, `Array`, applies this function to each of the element of that structure and returns a new structure with the new computed values. `(..)` is an alias for the `range` function, this just generates an `Array` which is a list of numbers from start value to the end value we provided.
+`measureText` is a function that takes some text and returns a record which contains the width of the text.
+This offset will help us with aligning our text.

+`map` is a function that takes another function and a structure like `List`, `Array`, applies this function to each of the element of that structure and returns a new structure with the new computed values.

+`(..)` is an alias for the `range` function, this just generates an `Array` which is a list of numbers from start value to the end value we provided.
 So `map toNumber (-2..9)` generates numbers from -2 to 9 which are of type `Int` but we want `Number` so we call toNumber on each of the element of that `Array` using the `map` function.
+Why we `map` from -2 to 9 is so that `1 PM` starts from right place.

-`hourAngleGap` is the angle gap between each hour, `360/12` in degrees. `radiusOffset` right now helps us with how far will we draw our hours from the center, `0.85` is like `85%` of the radius.
+`hourAngleGap` is the angle gap between each hour, `360/12` in degrees.
+`radiusOffset` right now helps us with how far will we draw our hours from the center, `0.85` is like `85%` of the radius.

 Now let's add the final part to draw the hours.
 We have to calculate the x and y coordinates of our text and finally draw it.
 ```